sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-tclxml-gui</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : UI widgets for manipulating a DOM tree
+Short desc    : UI widgets for manipulating a DOM tree
 URL          : http://tclxml.sourceforge.net/
-Лицензия     : BSD
+License      : BSD
-Описание     : This package provides some useful widgets for manipulating a DOM tree.
+Descript     : This package provides some useful widgets for manipulating a DOM tree.
 ```

 </details>